 - Protecting property that has non-exempt equity from being sold at a bankruptcy auction.

 If you are interested in filing a Chapter 13 case, you can estimate your Florida Chapter 13 plan payment by using our Chapter 13 plan calculator.
-It is part of our Guide to Chapter 13 Bankruptcy in Florida.
+It is part of our Chapter 13 Bankruptcy in Florida article.

 The Florida Means Test for Bankruptcy

-The Means Test is the bankruptcy form used to determine if you meet the income requirements for a Florida Chapter 7 case.
-Ascend has a detailed blog about the Florida bankruptcy means test for Chapter.
-However, the figures used to calculate the Means Test change, so you want to check the UST website for current figures.
-The means test data from May 1st, 2020 onward can be found below.
-Please note that each additional household member after 9 individuals (per the table below) would need $9,000 added per member.
+The Means Test is the bankruptcy form used to determine if you meet the income requirements for a Florida Chapter 7 bankruptcy.
+Ascend has a detailed blog about the Florida bankruptcy means test for Chapter 7.
+However, the figures used to calculate the Means Test change.
+Check the UST website for current figures.
+The means test data from May 15, 2021 onward can be found below.

 |# of People||Annual Income|